skashfaazim/DS_Team_1_Project/README.md

  **What we accomplished together:**
 - Mapped **hourly and seasonal usage patterns**, revealing when and where demand peaks.
-- Quantified the impact of **weather and calendar variables** on ridership, giving clarity on controllable and uncontrollable drivers.
+- Quantified the impact of **weather and temporal variables** on ridership, giving clarity on controllable and uncontrollable drivers.
 - Built interpretable **Linear Regression models** as a strong baseline and contrasted them with **Random Forest Regressors** for improved accuracy and richer feature interactions.
-- Applied **K‑Means clustering** to segment usage into **high**, **moderate**, and **low‑demand hour groups**, enabling smarter rebalancing strategies.
-- Developed a **60‑day forecast** using Prophet to empower stakeholders to **plan ahead** with confidence.
-- Implemented **anomaly detection** to flag unusual patterns, ensuring operational resilience and data integrity.

  **Why this matters to our stakeholders:**
 - **Operations teams** can now proactively adjust fleet distribution and maintenance schedules around predicted demand patterns, instead of reacting after issues occur.
-- **Marketing and growth teams** can align campaigns with low‑demand windows or amplify peak opportunities, especially targeting casual riders for conversion.
+- **Marketing and growth teams** can align campaigns with low‑demand windows or amplify peak opportunities, to incentivize casual riders to register.
 - **Executives and finance** gain data‑backed confidence in ROI decisions on infrastructure and budget allocations.
-- **City planners and public health** can leverage our findings to inform urban mobility and safety initiatives, knowing when and where bikes are most utilized.
+- **City planners and public health** can leverage our findings to inform urban mobility and safety initiatives, knowing when bikes are most utilized.

  **Key Takeaways:**
 - Weather and seasonality significantly drive usage patterns—summer and clear days are your allies.
 - Demand is far from uniform: **commuting peaks** and **weekend midday surges** stand out and should guide rebalancing and staffing.
 - Predictive modeling doesn’t just describe the past; it gives the power to **anticipate the future** and prepare for uncertainty.
-- Anomaly detection ensures that hidden issues, from sudden demand drops to unexplained spikes, are not overlooked but instead become learning opportunities.

 **Team effort & next steps:**
 This was a collaborative journey where each member brought unique skills—data wrangling, visualization design, statistical modeling, and time‑series expertise—to craft a comprehensive data story.